|Position:||Women's Basketball Athletic Trainer|

 "Julie brings a wealth of knowledge and experience to our athletic training staff for women's basketball," Yori said.
 "She is passionate about her profession and does a great job of developing great working relationships with student-athletes."

-In her first two seasons as NU's full-time women's basketball athletic trainer, the Huskers have earned back-to-back NCAA Tournament bids, including the school's second trip to the NCAA Sweet 16 in 2013 behind the play of All-Americans Jordan Hooper and Lindsey Moore.
+In her first four seasons as NU's full-time women's basketball athletic trainer, the Huskers have earned four consecutive NCAA Tournament bids, including the school's second trip to the NCAA Sweet 16 in 2013 behind the play of All-Americans Jordan Hooper and Lindsey Moore.
+Emily Cady (132), Hailie Sample (132), Moore (132) and Hooper (131) all played every game of their NU careers, combining to miss only one start (Sample, non-injury).

-She has also served the past two seasons as the primary athletic trainer for men's and women's tennis.
+Tuttle also served two seasons as the primary athletic trainer for men's and women's tennis.
 In 2012-13, the Husker women's tennis produced the best season in school history, also advancing to the NCAA Sweet 16 behind All-Americans Mary Weatherholt and Patricia Veresova.

 Tuttle graduated from Nebraska with her bachelor's degree in athletic training in 2003.
 While doing her undergraduate work, Tuttle worked with the women's basketball program as a student athletic trainer in 2000-01, while also serving the women's soccer and swimming and diving programs in 2001-02.
 She worked with the Nebraska football team as a student athletic trainer in 2002-03.